Level dynamics and avoided level crossings in driven disordered quantum dots: Theoretical framework

 \section{Theoretical framework}

 Before turning to the detailed description of our results we briefly summarize the basic features of RMT.
-Random Gaussian matrices mainly divide into $3$ classes according to their underlying symmetries, spinless systems with and without time-reversal symmetry described by real symmetric (GOE) and complex hermitian matrices (GUE) and spin one-half systems with time-reversal symmetry with quaternion valued hermitian matrices (GSE), respectively.
+We consider three ensembles of the random matrices, spinless systems with and without time-reversal symmetry described by real symmetric (GOE) and complex hermitian matrices (GUE) and spin one-half systems with time-reversal symmetry with quaternion valued hermitian matrices (GSE), respectively.
 The distribution of matrix elements for the above classes is given by

 with $J$ fixing the energy scale and $\beta=1,2,4$ denoting the number of independent real variables of each matrix element for GOE, GUE and GSE, respectively.
 Neighboring energies exhibit level repulsion as the distribution of their difference in the middle of the spectrum follows the celebrated Wigner-Dyson statistics~\cite{Dyson},